benchristel/benchristel.github.io/_posts/2018-04-16-verse-not-just-for-poets.md

-- It comes with an opinionated framework that facilitates I/O, imperative programming using simulated threads, and Redux-like state manage&shy;ment with runtime typechecking.
+- It comes with an opinionated framework that facilitates I/O, imperative programming using simulated threads, and Redux-like state manage&shy;ment with runtime typechecking and automatic persistence.

 - It doesn't let you waste time messing with HTML and CSS.
   If you want a terminal-style app that takes textual input